apache/mxnet/docs/python_docs/python/tutorials/packages/gluon/blocks/nn.md

         # Re-use the fully connected layer.
 This is equivalent to sharing
         # parameters with two fully connected layers.
         x = self.dense(x)
-        # Here in the control flow, we need to call `asscalar` to return the
+        # Here in the control flow, we need to call `item` to return the
         # scalar for comparison.

         while npx.norm(x).item() > 1: